Tour de France: Broadcasting

 The stations use a staff of 300 with four helicopters, two aircraft, two motorcycles, 35 other vehicles including trucks, and 20 podium cameras.

 French aviation company Hélicoptères de France (HdF) has provided aerial filming services for the Tour since 1999.
 HdF operates Eurocopter AS355 Écureuil 2 and AS350 Écureuil helicopters for this purpose, and the pilots undergo training along the course for six months before the race.

 Domestic television covers the most important stages of the Tour, such as those in the mountains, from mid-morning until early evening.
 Coverage typically starts with a survey of the day's route, interviews along the road, discussions of the difficulties and tactics ahead, and a 30-minute archive feature.
 The biggest stages are shown live from start to end, followed by interviews with riders and others and features such an edited version of the stage seen from beside a team manager following and advising riders from his car.
 Radio covers the race in updates throughout the day, particularly on the national news channel, France Info, and some stations provide continuous commentary on long wave.
 The 1979 Tour was the first to be broadcast in the United States.

 In the United Kingdom, ITV obtained the rights to the Tour de France in 2002, replacing Channel 4 as the UK terrestrial broadcaster.
+Channel 4 coverage had been broadcast for the previous 15 years with episodes introduced with a theme written by Pete Shelley.
 The coverage is shown on ITV4, having aired in previous years on ITV2 and ITV3.
-Initially, live coverage was only broadcast at the weekend but since the 2010 Tour de France, ITV4 has broadcast daily live coverage of every stage except the final which is shown on ITV, ITV4 have the nightly highlights show.
+Initially, live coverage was only broadcast at the weekend but since the 2010 Tour de France, ITV4 has broadcast daily live coverage of every stage except the final which is shown on ITV1, ITV4 have the nightly highlights show.

-On 1 February 2011, Canada's TSN announced that they had acquired the rights to the Tour de France in a "multi-year" deal, which ultimately lasted for three years; the rights were acquired by Sportsnet in 2014.
+It was reported in January 2025 that the 2025 Tour de France would be the last to be broadcast on ITV, and the last to be broadcast live on free-to-air television in the UK, with Warner Bros.
+Discovery (WBD)'s pay television channel group TNT Sports having acquired the Tour's UK broadcasting rights from 2026 onwards.
+As part of the change, the highlights show would move to WBD's free-to-air channel Quest.